 Healthy Heart Diet, Nutrition, and Lifestyle

 This is important because fifty percent of all American’s will suffer from some kind of heart problem in their lifetime.
-With numbers that high, it's important to make efforts to reduce cholesterol levels and normalize blood pressure now.
+With numbers that high, it's important to do everything you can to keep your heart in good shape!

 Heart Healthy Foods

 The formula for a healthy heart comes directly from the food sources you choose to eat.
 Eating a well balanced diet helps improve the overall health of your heart and blood vessels.
 Consuming a poor diet (the SAD for example) increases your risks.

 Heart disease is the #1 cause of death in the adult population in the US.
 Last year, there were over 1.1 million deaths from cardiovascular disease and more than 700,000 strokes.